-- 217. The ExpressVote XL violates 25 P.S. § 3031.9 (a)(2) which states that "the first ballot page shall list in the order that such political parties are entitled to priority on the ballot, the names of such political parties with designating arrows so as to indicate the voting square or position on the ballot card where the voter may insert by one mark or punch the straight party ticket of his choice."
-(Emphasis added). - 218.
-The ExpressVote XL does not indicate voting positions on the ballot card, nor does it use any "designating arrows." - 219.
-The ExpressVote XL does not list names of political parties in the order that they are entitled to priority on the ballot. - 220.
-In fact, there are no fixed positions on the ballot card-the location of the barcode and human-readable text vary depending on the voter's other selections. - 221.
-Because the barcode contains the voter's choices and the readable text at the bottom of the ballot is separate from those marks, it is impossible to know if they match and are therefore properly recording the voter's choices.
+243. The ExpressVote XL violates 25 P.S. § 3031.9 (a)(2) which states that "the first ballot page shall list in the order that such political parties are entitled to priority on the ballot, the names of such political parties with designating arrows so as to indicate the voting square or position on the ballot card where the voter may insert by one mark or punch the straight party ticket of his choice."
+(Emphasis added).

+244. The ExpressVote XL does not indicate voting positions on the ballot card, nor does it use any "designating arrows."

+245. The ExpressVote XL does not list names of political parties in the order that they are entitled to priority on the ballot.

+246. In fact, there are no fixed positions on the ballot card-the location of the barcode and human-readable text vary depending on the voter's other selections.

+247. Because the barcode contains the voter's choices and the readable text at the bottom of the ballot is separate from those marks, it is impossible to know if they match and are therefore properly recording the voter's choices.
 This inability to ensure a voter's choice is in direct violation of the Election Code.

-- H. The Secretary's Reexamination of the ExpressVote XL Did Not Resolve the Concerns Raised in the July 16, 2019 Petition - 222.
-The Election Code requires that, during the certification process, each machine vendor demonstrate to the Secretary that its machine is capable of "absolute accuracy" and the counting of "every" valid vote.
+H. The Secretary's Reexamination of the ExpressVote XL Did Not Resolve the Concerns Raised in the July 16, 2019 Petition

+248. The Election Code requires that, during the certification process, each machine vendor demonstrate to the Secretary that its machine is capable of "absolute accuracy" and the counting of "every" valid vote.
 Pennsylvania Election Code § 1107-A (11), (13), 25 P.S. § 3031.7(11), (13).
 The Secretary of State is required to "examine" every machine, 25 P.S. § 3031.7, and ascertain if it meets the statutory standard of absolute accuracy, among others, and of having ballot security sufficient to "preclude . . . tampering."
-Election Code § 1107-A(12), 25 P.S. § 3031.7(12). - 223.
-If there are concerns that the Code has been violated by a certified machine, "the Secretary's duty to re-examine [a voting machine] upon proper request is mandatory."
+Election Code § 1107-A(12), 25 P.S. § 3031.7(12).

+249. If there are concerns that the Code has been violated by a certified machine, "the Secretary's duty to re-examine [a voting machine] upon proper request is mandatory."
 Banfield v.
 Aichele, 51 A.3d 300, 314 (Pa.
 Commw.
 Ct.
 2012), aff'd sub nom.
 Banfield v.
-Cortes, 110 A.3d 155 (2015). - 224.
-In this case, the Secretary's re-examination procedures did not, and were not reasonably designed to, adequately determine whether the ExpressVote XL met the requirements of the Election Code for accuracy and security. - 225.
-In the Report Concerning Reexamination, the Secretary dismissed seven out of the ten claims brought by Petitioners outright, such as concerns over accessibility for disabled individuals, stating that these grounds were "purely legal arguments which do not require reexamination."
-See Exhibit B at 2.
+Cortes, 110 A.3d 155 (2015).

+250. In this case, the Secretary's re-examination procedures did not, and were not reasonably designed to, adequately determine whether the ExpressVote XL met the requirements of the Election Code.